MarieVbg/LoopCaregiver/fastlane/testflight.md

     * LoopCaregiverWatch
     * LoopCaregiverWatchWidgetExtension
 1. Click on the identifier's name.
-1. On the "App Groups" capabilies, click on the "Configure" button.
+1. On the "App Groups" capabilities, click on the "Configure" button.
 1. Select the "LoopCaregiver App Group"
 1. Click "Continue".
 1. Click "Save".